Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 ~~~
 {: .language-r}

 This table has the OTU identity in the row names and the samples in the columns.
-The values in the columns are the abundance of that OYU in that sample.
+The values in the columns are the abundance of that OTU in that sample.

 <img src="{{ page.root }}/fig/03_02_phyloseq_taxtab.png" alt="A table where the taxonomic identification information of all OTUs is displayed.
 Each row represent one OTU and the columns its identification at different levels in the taxonomic taxonomic classification ranks, beginning with Kingdom until we reach Species in the seventh column " />
 <em> Figure 3.
 Table of the OTU data from our `biom_metagenome` object. <em/>